Unitary Patent Court and the Global Patent Market

-Given that the panel in UPC consists of three judges – two experienced and one inexperienced, and decision histories of judges is available, attorneys representing the case could predict the outcomes with a higher accuracy.
+Given that the panel in UPC consists of three judges – two experienced and one inexperienced, and decision histories of judges are available, attorneys representing the case could predict the outcomes with higher accuracy.
 Other than that, unlike the US, there is no eBay type test to decide to what extent an injunction is to be awarded to a plaintiff.

-Another issue that UPC will bring is of double patenting – two patents disclosing the same invention, in the same territory under same effective date.
+Another issue that UPC will bring is of double patenting – two patents disclosing the same invention, in the same territory under the same effective date.
 At present, many countries have different provisions to prevent dual patenting.
 For example, in Germany when an inventor files bundled patents under EPC, the national patent loses its significance automatically while in the UK, Comptroller, under Section 73(2), can cancel a national patent.

 The UPC is bringing new issues related to the rule governing the relationship between a duplicate unitary patent and a national patent.
 Recently a draft regulation proposed that in Germany, a national patent will remain valid if UPC doesn’t have exclusive competence on it.
-The Article II, Section 18, of the draft also prevents an infringer from getting sued twice.
+Article II, Section 18, of the draft also prevents an infringer from getting sued twice.

 The response to the issue by another member state especially the UK is being awaited.